Qiskit/qiskit-metapackage/docs/terra/overview.rst

 ------------------

 Python example programs can be found in the *examples* directory, and test scripts are located in *test*.
 The *qiskit* directory is the main module of Terra.
-This moudule has six main parts.
+This module has six main parts.

 Quantum Circuits